DaveBackus/Data_Bootcamp_Book/intro.md

 ## Why Python?

 Python is a popular general-purpose programming language that has been used for a broad range of applications.
 Google uses it.
-So does Instagram.
+So do Instagram and Netflix.
 Dropbox is written entirely in Python.

 We think Python is the language of choice right now if you want a user-friendly introduction to programming and a useful tool for day-to-day data work.
 It has a  broad range of applications and an enormous community of users.
 You'll come to appreciate both.
 And it's free and open source.
 Free means you pay nothing.
 Open source means  you can look at the code if you want to see how something works.